starjardin/css-exercises/19-dimensions/index.md

 - What happens if a `min-width` value is greater than a `width` value?
 - Similarly, what happens if a `max-width` value is less than a `width` value?
 - Similarly, what happens if a `min-width` value is greater than a `max-width` value?
-- What happens when `width`s are applied to table cells, and the content inside these cells doesn't fit?
+- What happens when `width`s are applied to table ht cells, and the content inside these cells doesn't fit?
 - What's the deal with `height` and percentage values?
 Percent of what!?

 Lastly, imagine the following scenario: